-If you have a steady stream of new people opting-in to your email list, it’s a solid sign that your brand is maintaining relevance.
-But, a growing email list doesn’t necessarily equal a healthy email list.
+If you have a steady stream of new subscribers opting into your email list, it’s a solid sign that your brand is maintaining relevance.
+But, a growing email list doesn’t automatically equal a healthy email list.
 There's a little bit of work to be done to keep subscribers engaged after they walk in the door.

 One of the best times to engage a subscriber is right after they’ve joined your list.
-According to a study by Experian, welcome emails get more than three times more opens, clicks and revenue per email compared to regular promotional email campaigns.
-Return Path reports that when a recipient receives a welcome email, they’re much more likely to continue engaging with the brand - they found that 50% of recipients who opened welcome emails read subsequent messages.
+According to a study by Experian, welcome emails get more than three times more opens, clicks, and revenue per email compared to regular promotional email campaigns.
+Return Path reports that when a recipient receives a welcome email, they’re much more likely to continue engaging with the brand, finding that 50% of recipients who opened welcome emails read subsequent messages.

-To take the worry out of having to introduce your brand to new subscribers, you can automate a welcome series.
-Though a single welcome email is a good start, a series has more potential to keep subscribers engaged long term.
+To make introducing your brand to new subscribers a little easier, you can automate a welcome email series.
+Though a single welcome email is a good start, an email series has more potential to keep subscribers engaged long-term.
 Think of it like getting to know someone - it takes a little bit of time and effort!

-Follow these steps to get your welcome series started:
+Follow these steps to get your welcome email series started:

 Step 1: Figure out what’s important to your customers

-Depending on your brand and the story you have to tell, your welcome series could be anywhere from 3 to 5 or more emails over a period of time.
+Depending on what you want to include in your emails, your welcome email series can consist of anywhere from 3 to 5 (or more) emails, over a period of time.

-By thinking about the story you want to tell before deciding how many emails you’ll send, you can make sure you don’t miss any important information.
+By thinking about the story you want to tell before deciding how many emails you send, you can ensure you don’t miss any important information.
 Take a look at your brand's messaging on your website and social media.
 How did your brand come to be?
 What makes customers fall in love with your brand?

 Some things to think about including in your series:

-- Any key differentiators that make you stand out
+- Key differentiators that make you stand out

 - Customer feedback or user-generated content